boisgera/python-to-go/Hello world.md

 --------------------------------------------------------------------------------

-In Python, the `print` function adds a newline to its argument, which is often what you want.
+In Python, the `print` function adds a newline to its argument, which is probably what you want by default.

 ```
 >>> print("Hello world!")